 3. Fry.
 Heat 2-3 inches of oil in a heavy-bottomed pot or wok over medium-high heat until it reaches 350 degrees F. Work in batches to cook the chicken, being careful not to crowd the pan which will cause the oil temperature to drop significantly.
 Cook for 2-3 minutes, turning frequently until brown and crispy on the outside and cooked through.
 Transfer to a wire cooling rack to drain and repeat with the remaining chicken.

 4. Drain, sauté, and heat.
 Drain most of the oil from the pan, leaving only about 1 tablespoon in the bottom.
 Add the garlic and saute for 30 seconds, then pour in the sauce mixture.
 Heat, stirring frequently, for 5 minutes until thickened.
 Remove from the heat and stir in the orange zest.

 5. Put it all together.
 Toss the cooked chicken pieces with the orange sauce.
-Sprinkle with chopped green onions and onion zest, then serve with rice or noodles.
+Sprinkle with chopped green onions and orange zest, then serve with rice or noodles.

 What kind of orange juice should I use?

 You can use either store-bought or homemade if you have a juicer!
 If you’re using a store-bought version, make sure it’s pulp-free, or at least less pulp.
 At home, both manual and electric juicers will do the job well!